datawithenes/datawithenes/README.md

 Data Analyst
 ------------

 Highly motivated Data Analyst with a passion for transforming complex datasets into actionable insights to drive business decisions.
-Actively seeking opportunities to leverage expertise in Excel, SQL, and Tableau to solve challenging data problems.
+Actively seeking opportunities to leverage expertise in Excel, SQL, and Power BI to solve challenging data problems.

 * 🌍  I'm based in Ankara, TR
 * ✉️  You can contact me at [enes@enozkn.com](mailto:enes@enozkn.com)